Lion Rock: Hiking

 According to the Hong Kong Government, the Lion Rock summit is one of 16 "high risk locations" for hikers in Hong Kong owing to its level of difficulty.

-A few parts of the trail are rocky and have no barrier fencing, so hikers are exposed to falls off steep cliffs.
+A few parts of the trail are rocky and have no barrier fencing, so hikers are at risk of falling off steep cliffs.
 Numerous signs are placed by the Government throughout the trail to warn hikers of this danger.
 It is not advisable to take selfies close to the edge of the cliffs on foggy or wet days, or take shortcuts to the summit, as hikers have died needlessly trying to do so.

 A number of deaths have occurred on this trail.
 Casual tourists who are not properly prepared should not attempt this hike.